Differential cross-section measurements for neutron-induced $\alpha$ production reactions on carbon across neutron energy range of 6.2 to 76 MeV: DATA ANALYSIS

-Neutrons are produced by using a double-bunched proton beam, which bombards a tungsten target at a 410 ns interval between the two bunches.
-This results in two possibilities of neutron energy, and the difference between these two values increases with neutron energy.
-For this reason, the convolution effect of the double bunched proton beams was unfolded by an iterative Bayesian method~\cite{Yi_2020}.
-The iterative algorithm is as follows:
+Neutrons were produced by bombarding a tungsten target with a double-bunched proton beam, spaced by 410 ns intervals.
+This led to pairs of potential neutron energy values, with their disparity widening at higher neutron energies.
+To rectify this, we applied an iterative Bayesian algorithm~\cite{Yi_2020} to deconvolute the overlapping effects induced by the double-bunched beam.
+The algorithm is defined by the following expression:

-where $S_{i}$ is the bin count in the single bounch mode, $D_{i}$ is the bin count measured in the double-bunch mode, $\Delta$ is the number of bins corresponding to the offset of 410 ns ($\Delta=410ns/w$, $w$ is the bin width in unit of ns), and the superscript $(k)$ means the $k$th iteration.
-The double-bunch unfolding software developed for the Back-n white neutron source at CSNS was used in this work.
-Its unfolding algorithms based on the iterative Bayesian method had been tested with experimental data.
-The neutron TOF distributions and the neutron energy distribution of double-bunch and unfolded $\alpha$ counts at $\theta_{L} = 24.5^{\circ}$, are showed in Fig.\ref{unfold_p} (a) and (b), respectively.
+where $S_{i}$ represents the bin count in single-bunch mode, $D_{i}$ denotes the bin count measured in double-bunch mode, $\Delta$ corresponds to the number of bins associated with a 410 ns offset ($\Delta=410ns/w$, where $w$ is the bin width measured in ns), and the superscript $(k)$ indicates the $k$-th iteration.
+In this study, we utilized the double-bunch unfolding software designed for the Back-n white neutron source at the China Spallation Neutron Source (CSNS).
+We tested algorithms employing an iterative Bayesian approach using experimental data.
+Figure \ref{unfold_p}(a) illustrates the Time-of-Flight (TOF) neutron distributions, and Figure \ref{unfold_p}(b) shows the energy distribution of unfolded $\alpha$-particle counts acquired with double-bunching at an angle of $\theta_{L} = 24.5^{\circ}$.